-Own Front Door Accommodation
+Own Front Door Accommodation (OFD)

-Tenants are provided with their 'own front door' accommodation.
-The provision is mostly apartments and affords service users independence, do not have the rules that PEAs have such as 'curfews' etc. Families have access to own cooking & washing facilities and in most cases lounge/living area.
-Family haveno tenancy agreements to the apts.
+Families may be provided with supported temporary 'own front door' accommodation by FCC.
+Accommodation is mostly apartments with some houses and affords service users independence.
+OFD accommodation would have different guidelines in comparison to Private Emergency Accommodation (PEA) that have 'curfews' etc. Families have access to private cooking & washing facilities and lounge & living areas.
+License agreements are in place for supported temporary accommodation.